Humble ISD is continuing to figure out how to start the school year with safety in mind.

 - Flexible learning alternatives: Students have several options to attend school this year, which includes the choice of online and on-campus learning.
 Reservations will be made to those choosing to attend campus in person.

-- Class size limits: Students in middle and high school will attend on an A/B block schedule on-campus, but Humble ISD officials say they will finalize the schedule in August provided that COVID-19 cases are stabilized.
+- Class size limits: Students in middle and high school will attend on an A/B block schedule on-campus.

 - Sanitization: Humble ISD formed a custodial group dedicated to doing deep cleanings and sanitize school buildings.
 There will also be education on frequent hand-washing.